Phi Lambda Phi Alumnae Association

 The President and Treasurer shall be the only members authorized to make transactions concerning any of the PLPAA bank accounts.

 Section IV: Auditing

-The audit committee just prior to the annual membership meeting shall complete the auditing of the books.
-The Treasurer will present the report at the annual meeting.
-The Audit Committee will be comprised of the President, Treasurer, and two members-at-large appointed by the President.
+The audit committee shall complete the auditing of the books by June 30th.
+The Treasurer will present the report to the membership via publication in Phi Times, PLPAA newsletter.
+The Audit Committee will be comprised of the President, Treasurer, and two members appointed by the President.